elena/py2neo-quickstart/README.rst

 See the reference here: https://py2neo.org/v5/database.html#py2neo.database.Graph

-Note that as of Neo4j version 4: if you have **multiple graphs databases**, you can choose which database you connect to using the ``name`` argument, see the docs above.
+Note that as of Neo4j 4.0+: if you have **multiple graphs databases**, you can choose which database you connect to using the ``name`` argument, see the docs above.
-Multi-database support is in active development at the Neo4j level in versions 4 add 5. https://neo4j.com/developer/manage-multiple-databases/
+Multi-database support is still in active development at the database level: https://neo4j.com/developer/manage-multiple-databases/

 A full list of database ``names`` can be shown through the Cypher: